 How had your approach to distance skating matured since you began?

-Hopefully distance skating is something that will be with me for a long time so I feel like I am just beginning.
+Hopefully, distance skating will be with me for a long time, so I feel like I am just beginning.
 There are so many techniques to master, muscles to develop, equipment to try, events to attend, and so much I can learn from other people.
-I knew that going in so I’m just going to keep on that steady path of progression.
+I knew that going in, so I’m just going to keep on that steady progression path.

 How did you find the time to skate so many miles in 2018?